OnFocusAcademy/DanielLang/docs/basics.md

 [1, 2, 3]
 ```

+Note that Lists, Maps, and Objects are all reference types.
+All others are value types.

 ## Function Calls

 A parenthesized list is either a function call or a special form.
 For a function call, the first item of the list must be a valid function.
 The remaining list items are its arguments.